py-smart-gardena/py-smart-gardena/README.md

 This library aims to provide python way to communicate with gardena smart systems and all gardena smart equipments.
-Configuration of the equipement and inclusion has still to be done using the Gardena application or web site.
+Configuration of the equipement and inclusion has still to be done using the Gardena application or website.
-For now, this library only supports retrieving information, it should soon be able ot interact with devices to integrate in your automation system.

 ## Support